Media:

 Gift Shop:

 The site itself was built in A.D.
-1088-1090 by people we know today as the Ancestral Puebloans.
+1088 by people we know today as Ancestral Puebloans.
 The village was lived in until around 1288.
 The structure and artifacts show a clear architecture and culture relationship to those in Chaco Canyon, identifying Salmon Pueblo as a Chacoan Outlier.
-Starting as early as 1050, and becoming extensive by 1200, a slow migration began to draw family groups away from the Four Corners region and towards more protective locations atop steep mesas, or to the more reliable water sources of the Rio Grande region.
+Starting as early as 1050, and becoming extensive by 1200, a slow migration began to draw family groups away from villages throughout the Four Corners region and towards protective locations atop steep mesas, or to reliable water sources near the Rio Grande region.
 By 1300, the inhabitants of most Four Corners pueblos had migrated, leaving their villages to fall into ruin.
 Athabaskan-speaking hunters and gatherers began to expand into the region by the 1400s, often reusing the resources and materials from the abandoned villages that they encountered.
-These groups were well established and thriving when Spanish explorers entered the Four Corners region in the late 1500s.
+Athabaskan groups were well established and thriving when Spanish explorers entered the Four Corners region in the mid 1500s.
 Defensive Pueblito structures were built by the Navajo during the 1600s and 1700s throughout the region and can still be seen at the heads of canyons or perched atop boulders where the view enabled them to protect their families and livestock.

 Salmon Ruins brings the ancient world into a modern perspective, where visitors have a unique opportunity to walk through an excavated archaeological site, see some of the artifacts on display, visit a surviving New Mexico frontier homestead, and explore full-scale reconstructions of the habitations used by Native Americans in New Mexico going back to the end of the Ice Age.
 All of these experiences are in one location, accessed from US Highway 64, just 2 miles west of Bloomfield, NM.